batuhanbaybas/Invent-Analytics-case-study/README.md

 ## User Manual

-When the app start on home page.
+The app start on home page.
 On the bottom of the page, you can see the page number if you click one of them your state change depends on your choice also as same as year and type.
 When you click on the movie, you redirect Detail if you want to go back to home page, you can click on the button in the top left corner.